Edens Edge

 Edens Edge was an American country music band founded by Hannah Blaylock (lead vocals), Dean Berner (vocals, guitar, Dobro), and Cherrill Green (vocals, mandolin, banjo, guitar).
-The band was signed to Big Machine Records which released their self-titled debut album.
+The band was signed to Big Machine Records, which released their self-titled debut album.
 It included the singles "Amen" and "Too Good to Be True".
 The group disbanded in 2013 when Blaylock departed.

 History

-The three members of Edens Edge are natives of Arkansas.
+All three members of Edens Edge are natives of Arkansas.
 They won a contest sponsored by CMT in 2006, where they met Nashville songwriter Kye Fleming.
 They moved to Nashville in 2007.
 The group eventually signed a record deal with Big Machine Records in April 2010, and the trio's debut single, "Amen," was released in April 2011.
 It has become the group's first Top 20 hit.
 Their self-titled debut album was released on June 12, 2012.
 "Too Good to Be True" was released as the album's second and final single on April 9, 2012.

-In March 2013, it was announced that Edens Edge had parted ways with Big Machine Records and member Hannah Blaylock had left the band.
-Blaylock auditioned for The Voice in 2018 but failed to be picked to a team.
+In March 2013, it was announced that Edens Edge had parted ways with Big Machine Records and that member Hannah Blaylock had left the band.
+Blaylock auditioned for The Voice in 2018 but failed to make a team.